asyncapi/asyncapi-react/docs/usage/vue.md

    <style scope src="@/assets/asyncapi.min.css"></style>
    ```

-3. Use component in your application.
+3. Use the component in your application.